Durham Hall, Surry Hills: Heritage listing

 As at 6 February 2017, Durham Hall at 207 Albion Street, Surry Hills is able to demonstrate the early development of Surry Hills.
-It retains its original Colonial Georgian 2-storey form and planning, and with 203-205 Albion Street contributes to the historic streetscape of Albion Street.
+It retains its original Colonial Georgian 2-storey form and planning, and with 203–205 Albion Street contributes to the historic streetscape of Albion Street.
 It belongs to an import and rare group of surviving Colonial Georgian style, substantial, 2- storey, middle-class houses of symmetrical layout in Surry Hills and other parts of inner Sydney.

 Durham Hall demonstrates the first stage of the development of Surry Hills and the subdivision of early land grants in 1814.
 With Cleveland House, Surry Hills, it is one of few surviving examples of Colonial Georgian residential development of this scale and type in the locality.

-Durham Hall has historical significance as the early nineteenth century residence of a colonialborn Sydney gentleman, and demonstrates the social status of Surry Hills at the time.
-It is historically linked, through its shared original ownership and proximity, to more modest Colonial Georgian dwellings at 203-205 and 197 201 Albion Street, Surry Hills.
+Durham Hall has historical significance as the early nineteenth century residence of a colonial-born Sydney gentleman, and demonstrates the social status of Surry Hills at the time.
+It is historically linked, through its shared original ownership and proximity, to more modest Colonial Georgian dwellings at 203–205 and 197–201 Albion Street, Surry Hills.

-Durham Hall has strong historical association with George Hill (1802-1883), a significant figure in early nineteenth century Sydney history, who was responsible for the building of the house in c.
+Durham Hall has strong historical association with George Hill (1802–1883), a significant figure in early nineteenth century Sydney history, who was responsible for the building of the house in c.
 1835 as his family home, and who resided there with his family until his death in 1883.
 Hill's widow also resided in the house for some years after George Hill's death, so the house remained in Hill family ownership for over 50 years in the 19th century.

 According to the Australian Dictionary of Biography, George Hill was an alderman, magistrate and sporting patron.
 Born in Parramatta, the son of a convict, he amassed his fortune through work as a butcher and innkeeper, accumulating real estate in Surry Hills and the Murrumbidgee district.
 Hill was elected to the first Sydney Municipal Council in 1842 as part of an Australian-born faction, and by 1850 was Mayor of Sydney.
 During this period he became a magistrate.
 He was said to have brought "dignity and respect" to the office and was praised for reforming abuses in the police courts.

 In 1856 Hill was elected to the first NSW Legislative Council, resigning in May 1861.
 Hill sat on the Committee of the Benevolent Asylum.
 Hill and his family are closely associated with prominent Sydney families of the period such as the Wentworths and Coopers.